 This app highlights video demonstrations of Marlee Matlin teaching the basics of ASL, including the signed alphabet, basic vocabulary, and common expressions in everyday life.

-These apps, developed by the Visual Language Visual Learning Center (VL2) at Gallaudet, provide interactive stories in both American Sign Language (ASL) and English.
+Apps, developed by the Visual Language Visual Learning Center (VL2) at Gallaudet, providing interactive stories in both American Sign Language (ASL) and English.

 This subscription-based website provides ASL video lessons.
 The content is for anyone who wishes to learn ASL, regardless of age.
 It has been designed to instruct deaf students, parents of deaf children, and the community-at-large.
 You may cancel your subscription at any time.
 Nationally certified interpreters teach all lessons.